www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

             * [x] Variable reference.
         * [x] Append function call to function call in chain.
         * [ ] Create new top level elements.
 CURRENT
-          Adding new things to the current no-code, will be done via new options for available at the menu's of the top level elements.
+            * [ ] Create base for that: Adding new things to the current no-code, will be done via new options for available at the menu's of the top level elements.
-            * [ ] Add object access via function call.
+            * [ ] Add new variable access to top level.
-            * [ ] Create variable.
-                * [ ] Set literal as the variables value.
-                * [ ] Set function call as the variables value.
+            * [ ] Add new variable definition to top level.
+                * [ ] Setting variable value does not work correctly.
+The wrapper element is missing in this case.
             * [ ] Use [dragula](https://bevacqua.github.io/dragula/) in order to modify order of the top level elements.
         * [x] Limit function names, that can be chosen for new function calls.
             * [x] Object access